 MQTT Packet Structure

 MQTT control packet structure is nothing but the MQTT packet structure.
-It has three fields and those are Fixed header , Variable header and Payload.
-Fixed header field is present in all the packet and size is 2 bytes.
-Variable header and Payload are not present in the all packets.
+MQTT packet has three fields and those are Fixed header, Variable header and Payload.
+The fixed header field is present in all the packet and size is 2 bytes.
+Variable header and Payload are not present in all packets.
 Size of Variable header and Payload is variable.
-As the size of variable header and payload is variable , the over all size of MQTT packet size is also variable.
+As the size of the variable header and payload is variable, the overall size of the MQTT packet size is also variable.
 MQTT Packet structure is shown below.

 Fixed header is always present in each MQTT packet .
 It is two bytes in length.
 Detail structure of Fixed header is given below.

 Message Type: Message type represents a connection request type.
 Each value of message type represents different connection request.
 It is 4 bit in length.
 Following table shows the value of message request and it’s meaning as well as the presence of fixed header in all message request.

 There are 3 Header flags and those are DUP , QOS and RETAIN.